Do people go through life on a predetermined path, like a straight line?

 I saw the light in my left eye, but not very well.
 Dr. Hutchins didn't ask me to shift my eye around.
 She left the room to retrieve another piece of equipment after a few minutes.

-She took a sonogram of both my eyes for the next part of the appointment.
+Sonograms of both my eyes were the next part of the appointment.
 The lubricant on the end of the device felt strange as it slid over my eyelids.
 While I wiped the fluid away, I heard her jot more notes, then a barrage of tacks as she typed on her keyboard.

 "So, doctor," my mom started.
 She had been silent for the majority of the appointment.
 "Did you find out what's causing the problem?
 Does he need surgery?"